iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-1-building-the-api.md

 ### Creating our server

-Now that we have created our router, we would want to have a way to make calls to that router, so let's start by creating a simple Express server.
+Now that we have created our router, we would want to have a way to make calls to that router, so let's start by creating a Express server.
 In the `server/src` folder of our project, we will be creating a new file called `index.ts` which contains the following code:

 ```ts
 // Import the tRPC Express Adatper